 7. L154-159 – basis for each of the values selected.
 Or if directly from literature – cite.

-Reply: This paragraph explains the work by Emeis et al. (2007) and please consider that we already explained the work of Emeis et al. (2007) at the first part of this sentence.
+Reply: This paragraph explains the work by Emeis et al. (2007) and please consider that we already explained the work of Emeis et al. (2007) at the first part of this paragraph.

 8. L170/1 – given “day” changes through the year – indicate relative to sunrise/sunset what you are trying to achieve.

-Reply: Based on the astronomical data, we applied different daylength in our parameter optimization with the radio-sonde measurement on December and analyzing period for two months from May.
+Reply: Based on the astronomical data, we applied different daylength in our parameter optimization with the radiosonde measurement on December and analyzing period for two months from May.
 We revised the text to clarify this issue.

 9. L173 – from the literature – what are the range of values used in this method – e.g. how do they vary regionally/seasonally – i.e. can we start to move to some more general values?